-Bring a Little Humanity into Your B2B Marketing Strategy
+Bring Humanity in to Your B2B Marketing

 After years of working with marketing professionals, we’ve noticed that those in the B2B sector often — and rather unfairly — categorize their business clients as “cold”, “calculating”, and “dispassionate.”
 Ultimately, this makes for some very boring and robotic marketing campaigns.